BenoitDelec/FadalBazooka.github.io/index.md

 - Which countries' opinions significantly contrast with others ?
 - Does the author's age significantly lead to different trends, i.e. does the youngest authors generally have broader gender norms ?

+Before answering to these questions, let's first have a visual look on our dataset.

+### First glimpse of the data
 <!--- _(add bar plot)!_ -->
 {% include years_distribution.html %}
+Each year from 2015 to 2019 is composed between 20K to 50K quotes.
+The number of quotes in 2020 is below 10K as we only had access to a part of the year!
+Most of the quotes are related to the LGBT community, Overall, we have access to enough data to make a data analysis on gender norms.